When Is the Best Time to Buy a Car?

 It pays to know the best time to buy a car.
 By timing your purchase just right, you can save big—especially if you aren’t picky about colors and add-ons, experts say.
 “Being flexible and buying a car that the dealer already has on the lot will get you the most bang for the buck,” according to Brian Moody, executive editor at Autotrader.

 But with bargains popping up everywhere you look, from year-end deals to holiday discounts, when is the right time to buy?
-Whether your old clunker finally bit the dust or you just want to upgrade, follow these guidelines for finding the best deal possible.
-While you’re at it, check out these additional car-buying tips your car dealer won’t tell you.
+Whether your old clunker finally bit the dust or you just want to upgrade, follow these guidelines for finding the best deal possible and other car-buying tips your car dealer won’t tell you.
 To save even more money, find out the best time to buy tires, the best time to buy an RV and how to pay less for gas too.

-Experts at Consumer Reports say that the final months of the calendar year, usually from October to December, are the best time to buy a car.
+Experts at Consumer Reports say that the final months of the calendar year, usually from October to December, are the best times to buy a car.
 Why?
-“This is typically when dealerships start to get new model year vehicles and they need to clear out the existing models, so they’re more incentivized to discount the outgoing models,” says Ronald Montoya, senior consumer advice editor at Edmunds.
-Data from Edmunds found that shoppers in December can get the highest discounts off MSRP—about 6 percent on average—and the most incentives like payment deferrals, zero percent financing, and cash back.
+“This is typically when dealerships start to get new model year vehicles, and they need to clear out the existing models, so they’re more incentivized to discount the outgoing models,” says Ronald Montoya, senior consumer advice editor at Edmunds.
+Data from Edmunds found that shoppers in December can get the highest discounts off MSRP—about 6% on average—and the most incentives like payment deferrals, zero percent financing and cash back.
 Before heading to the dealership, learn these simple tricks to outsmart your car salesperson.

-Best time of year to buy a car: Winter
+Best time of year to buy a car

 To score the best deal on a car, take advantage of the colder months, when fewer buyers are out shopping.
 “It’s easier for a dealer to discount a certain car if they know you’re serious about buying and you’re the only customer they’ve seen that day because of excessive snow or rain or cold,” explains Moody.
-If you are looking to buy at the end or beginning of the calendar year, opting for the previous year’s model can also give you more wiggle room on the price, he says.
-Keep saving money long after your purchase with these 74 maintenance tips guaranteed to extend the life of your car.
+If you’re looking to buy at the end or beginning of the calendar year, opting for the previous year’s model can also give you more wiggle room on the price, he says.

 Although the winter months and holidays are popular times for car discounts and deals, they aren’t the only opportunities to save.
 Some of the biggest bargains pop up when a vehicle is being discontinued or during annual model changeovers.
 Montoya notes that these discounts apply to outgoing models rather than new ones, so if you want the latest model, be prepared to pay more or wait until the market cools down.
 Can’t make it to a dealership?
 Here’s what you need to know about buying a car online.